Clan Morrison: Modern Clan Morrison

 The Clan Morrison Society, which was established in 1909, bought Dùn Èistean and transferred ownership to John Morrison (great-grandfather of the current chief).
+Archaeological remains from the clan's history have been found on the island.

 Symbols

 The crest badge worn by members of Clan Morrison consists of the chief's heraldic crest and motto.
 By wearing this badge, clan members show their allegiance to their clan chief.
 The chief's motto is TEAGHLACH PHABBAY, which translates from Scottish Gaelic as "Pabbay family".
 This motto refers to the chief's descent from the Morrisons of Ruchdi, who claim to descend from the Morrisons of Dun Pabbay, on Harris.
 The chief's crest is issuant from waves of the sea Azure crested Argent a Mount Vert, thereon an embattled wall Azure, maisoned Argent, and issuing therefrom a cubit arm naked proper, the hand grasping a dagger hilted Or.
 The plant badge of Clan Morrison is driftweed.

 There are several tartans attributed to the surname Morrison and Clan Morrison has an official clan tartan.
 This tartan was recorded by the Lord Lyon King of Arms on 3 January 1968.
 The tartan is based on a sett which was first found in 1935, when an old Morrison family bible was uncovered in a blackhouse which was to be demolished on Lewis.
 The piece of tartan was wrapped around the bible, and inside a note referencing the sett was dated 1745.
 The Clan Morrison Society (of Scotland) tartan is a variant of the Mackay tartan.
 This Morrison tartan dates from about 1908–1909.
 The society chose to base their tartan on the Mackay because of a historical link between Morrisons and Mackays.
 This link stems from the marriage of Ay Mac Hormaid and the daughter of the Bishop of Caithness.
 The bride's dowry consisted of the lands of Durness and subsequently sixty Morrison families emigrated there in the 17th century.